Bish0pdev/BParticles/README.md

 ## Usage

-Simply copy the [Package](Package) folder into your own monogame project.
-You can also clone this repository and run any script in the [Examples](Examples) folder for a starter template.
+Simply copy the [Packages](Package) folder into your own monogame project.
+You can also clone and build this repository yourself in visual studio.
+There is a provided template in the [Default](Default) folder.

 Once set up in your own project, creating a new particle system in BParticles can be done in as little as *4* lines of code.